 The monsters encountered are particularly unmemorable.
 One missed many of the games regular nemeses and features particularly the giant flying red fireball-breathing demons.
 Although, unlike the pathetically wimpy Resident Evil, Doom is not stinting when it comes to the considerable level of gore that was present in the original game and was released with an R rating.
 The film goes some way towards catering to gamer interest by introducing favourites like the BFG (Big Fucking Gun, initially nicknamed the Bio-Force Gun until the more colloquial sobriquet is applied by The Rock).
 And there is a 10 minute sequence near the end where the camera takes on the famous First Person Shooter point-of-view and races along taking on various monsters as a pair of hands in the centre of the frame wield a chaingun and even a chainsaw.
 For reasons unknown, the film chooses not to use the games explanation that the Martian base sits atop a gateway to Hell and that the creatures encountered are demons and instead substitutes an explanation about genetic experiments and mutated humans if anything, the film resembles the first Resident Evil movie far more than it does the Doom game.
 Many gamers saw this as a watering down of the games concept, possibly in an effort not to upset Christian morality groups.

-The plot is essentially a reworking of Aliens (1986) a group of tough marines armed with big guns are sent in to investigate a facility and are massacred by monsters lurking in the darkened corridors, the two-faced company is found to be up to sinister experiments and so on.
+The plot, which draws a good deal from the prequel to events we had in Doom 3 (2004), is essentially a reworking of Aliens (1986) a group of tough marines armed with big guns are sent in to investigate a facility and are massacred by monsters lurking in the darkened corridors, the two-faced company is found to be up to sinister experiments and so on.
 There are probably other sources that one could cite as well like Forbidden Planet (1956) and the idea of archaeologists having discovered the remnants of an ancient civilization and attempting to replicate the dead civilizations efforts to expand their mental/physical capacity, only to find that this is what ended up wiping them out and is now something that threatens the humans.
 Maybe you could also see a passing nod or two of John Carpenters Ghosts of Mars (2001) with its troupe of commandos fighting off human dead that have become possessed by resurrected Martian spirits.